Soup Recipes

 Step-by-Step Cooking Process

-1. Heat a large pot over medium heat.
+1. Heat olive oil in a large pot over medium heat.

-8. Taste and adjust seasoning as necessary.
+9. Taste and adjust seasonings as necessary.

 Alternative Ingredients